 We understand the passion that music lovers have and we’re a major creator of TV and online video formats that understand this obsession.

 For Channel 4 our focus has been on audiences who are obsessed with “new”.
 Our returning new music series Best Before features weekly star DJs who choose music that is then also discussed and debated through the online blog and social media discussion that we curate.
-It’s a conversation that moves effortlessly between on-air and online.

 Alongside this we’ve created many hours of successful shorter series or one offs including ITV and Sky’s coverage of the Latitude Festival, 50 Years of Rock Excess for Channel 4 and many music documentaries on BBC 4 and Sky from subjects as diverse as Northern Soul to Gil Scott Heron.

 Our newest series for Sky sees us working with one of rock’s biggest names, AC/DC’s Brian Johnson as he meets fellow rock stars to talk about touring and life on the road.
 In the six part series Brian meets Roger Daltrey, Sting, Pink Floyd’s Nick Mason, Lars from Metallica, Joe Elliott from Def Leppard and the iconic Robert Plant.